oasis-tcs/csaf/csaf_2.1/prose/edit/src/introduction-02-terminology-glossary.md

 CSAF Library with Extended Validation
 :    A CSAF Library that also satisfies the conformance target "CSAF Extended Validator".

-CSAF Library with Full validation
+CSAF Library with Full Validation
 :    A CSAF Library that also satisfies the conformance target "CSAF Full Validator".

 CSAF Management System